 Apexogenesis is a procedure that addresses the shortcomings involved with capping the inflamed dental pulp of an incompletely developed tooth.
 The goal of apexogenesis is the preservation of vital pulp tissue so that continued root development may occur and to minimize any further damage.

-Whether your tooth cracks from an injury or general wear and tear, you can experience a variety of symptoms ranging from erratic pain when you chew your food to sudden pain when your tooth is exposed to very hot or cold temperatures.
+Whether your tooth has cracked due to an injury or general wear and tear, you can experience a variety of symptoms ranging from erratic pain when you chew your food to sudden pain when your tooth is exposed to very hot or cold temperatures.

 There are many different types of cracked teeth.
 The treatment and outcome for your tooth depend on the type, location, and extent of the crack.
 The sooner your tooth is treated, the better the outcome.
 Once treated most cracked teeth continue to function as they should, for many years of pain-free biting and chewing.

 Endodontists specialize in oral trauma and are often able to save teeth that have been injured in accidents or sports-related activities.
 Traumatic injuries include root fractures as well as teeth that have been chipped, dislodged, or completely knocked-out and should be seen immediately by an endodontist.

+A pulpotomy is a minimally invasive procedure performed in children who are experiencing pain from a cavity.
 Underneath the exterior of a tooth is a pocket filled with nerves, blood vessels, and connective tissue.
 This is known as the “pulp” of the tooth.
-When a tooth has a bad cavity, the pulp of the tooth is exposed.
+The procedure is required when a pulp of the tooth has been exposed by a bad cavity.
 This can be very painful because the sensitive nerves and tissue are vulnerable.

 Root Canal Therapy

+According to the American Association of Endodontists, root canal therapy is the most feared dental procedure of all.
 Despite this stigma, root canal therapy is actually a pain-free, quick and relatively comfortable procedure.
 In fact, it relieves your pain and can prevent more complicated oral issues down the road.
-Here at Summit Plaza Dental Care, we can put your fears at ease.Read more about Root Canal Therapy